EMT course offerings

 - Methodist West Hospital

-Students will be assigned to a clinical or field preceptor at their internship site with the expectation that a total of 15 patient contacts be obtained between their clinical and ride time.
+Students will be assigned to a clinical or field preceptor at their internship site with the expectation that a total of 25 patient contacts be obtained between their clinical and field internship hours.

 - Students must be 17 years of age

-- Students must have a GED or High School Diploma by the first night of class
+- Students must have a GED or High School Diploma (college transcripts

-- Students must hold a current CPR card by the time of enrollment or first night of class that is either:
+- Students must hold a current BLS CPR card by the time of enrollment that is either:

 Missing your CPR certification or cannot obtain it by the start of EMT class?

 DMACC does offer the CPR certification course through the American Heart Association twice a month on the Ankeny campus.